CM To Perform Ground-breaking Of Dhoke Dalal College For Women On March 4: Sh Rashid - UrduPoint

 Sheikh Rashid said, "Rawalpindi was ranked 37th in terms of women's education when I entered politics, but, today it is at first position.
 Rawalpindi is at the top position in female education across the country.
 We tried to provide education facilities at the doorsteps of the female students," he added.

-When the actual educational institutions plan was conceived for promotion of education in Rawalpindi city then I selected Dhokes like Dhoke Hassu, Dhoke Khabba, Dhoke Ratta, Dhoke Naju, Dhoke Elahi Bukish for establishment of schools and colleges as the citizens of labour class live in these Dhokes and cannot afford private educational expenses, he added and said, all the government educational institutions particularly of poor areas would be upgraded and provided all possible facilities to promote female education in the city.
+When the actual educational institutions plan was conceived for promotion of education in Rawalpindi city then I selected Dhokes like Dhoke Hassu, Dhoke Khabba, Dhoke Ratta, Dhoke Naju, Dhoke Elahi Bukish for establishment of schools and colleges as the citizens of labour class live in these Dhokes and cannot afford private educational expenses, he added.

+All the government educational institutions particularly of poor areas would be upgraded and provided all possible facilities to promote female education in the city, he added.

+Sheikh Rashid Ahmed said that big changes were taking place in the field of education and the girls were taking lead and getting most of the top positions.